LeeHolmes/flite_minimal/README.md

 # Bare Bones Flite

-This is a minimal bare-bones version of the amazing [https://github.com/festvox/flite](Flite text-to-speech library).
+This is a minimal bare-bones version of the amazing [Flite text-to-speech library](https://github.com/festvox/flite).
 Unlike the main distribution that includes training tools, tools to create custom voices, and many voice options - this version is the bare minimum to build Flite's three basic English text-to-speech libraries:

 ```
 flite